-We are very proud and happy to be able to offer dog friendly campervan hire from our base in Southampton.
+We are very happy to be able to offer pet-friendly campervan hire from our base in Hampshire.
 Where you go from there is up to you but you can certainly take your dog on a campervan holiday with you!

-Type 'Dog Friendly Holidays' or "Pet Friendly Holidays" into a search engine and a plentiful array of holidays appear in just a few seconds!
+Type 'Dog Friendly Holidays' or "Pet Friendly Holidays" into a search engine and a plentiful array of holidays appear in just a few seconds.

-We are dog lovers ourselves; the owner has a cheeky little Cockerpoo and the rest of the team either have dogs themselves or grew up with them, so you can be sure that e know just how important your dog is to you and your family.
+We are dog lovers ourselves; the owner has a cheeky little Cockerpoo and the rest of the team either have dogs themselves or grew up with them, so you can be sure that we know just how important your dog is to you and your family.

-It’s great when everyone can join in on the fun; no worrying about choosing the right kennel, the fees that can be considerable, or worrying will your dog be looked after?
+Absolutely you can!
+We often get asked if dogs are allowed in our campervans, it’s great when everyone can join in on the fun; no worrying about choosing the right kennel, the fees that can be considerable, or worrying will your dog be looked after?

 And that is just the nearest of many others to choose from in Hampshire alone!
 Fancy somewhere further afield?
 No problem, especially with our unlimited UK mileage you can travel as far or as little as you like!

 "When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves if you stop quickly.
-A seat belt harness, carrier, cage or guard are ways of restraining animals in cars”.
+A seat belt harness, carrier, cage or guard are ways of restraining animals in cars"

 Depending on the car safety harness you have, it should be easily transferable into our campervans.
 There are seatbelt points on the rear bench seat or the normal lead-type designs can be looped around the head restraints or over the arms of the captain seats.